 Who plants a vineyard and does not eat of its fruit?

 This second metaphor is of a farmer who eats the produce of his farm.
 He does not farm solely for other people.

 Or who tends a flock and does not drink of the milk of the flock?

 The third metaphor is a common expectation that a person who tends a flock will drink from the flock.
 These three illustrations are an appeal to a common sense of justice.

 Christian leaders have the right to financial support.

 Some Christian leaders forgo their right to receive a salary so that people do not question their motive for ministry.
 Others claim that right so they can serve the Lord to a greater degree from a time perspective.
-Christian leaders have the right to receive pay, but some sacrifice salary in terms of the amount they could earn in the open market while others serve without pay.
-All this is a matter of personal choice, but the leader has the right to be paid in any case for he has the right to benefit from his labors.
+Christian leaders have the right to receive payments, but some sacrifice salary in terms of the amount they could earn in the open market while others serve without pay.
+All this is a matter of personal choice, but the leader has the right to be paid in any case, for he has the right to benefit from his labors.
 In a day when those who receive pay for ministry are vilified at every turn, it is good to get God’s perspective on this.